raphaelhetzel/local-campus-app/README.md

 The app has a built in extension system that allows loading extensions at runtime.
 The extensions are spread over the network.
-If you don't wan't to use the extension system, don't allow the app to acess local storage.
+If you don't wan't to use the extension system, don't allow the app to access local storage.
 Extensions are stored in `/sdcard/Downloads/localcampusjars/`).
 The extensions need to be stored in this directory to be picked up by the app.
 They must be named based on the the extension UUID, e.g. `ab6acf96-24bd-4d7d-b9d0-0784e821090b.apk`.
 Every